Billing and Payment Plans

 Enrolling in a payment plan through your Student Account Center in the student portal is quick and easy.
 The portal is available 24/7.
 If you have any questions regarding the Student Account Center or the payment plan, please call 800-609-8056.
 For step-by-step instructions on how to set up your payment plan once logged in, please click on the following link: Payment Plan Setup Video.

-There is No PAYMENT PLAN option for summer terms.
+There is NO PAYMENT PLAN option for intersession and summer semesters.

 Payment of Bills Information